Axion gravitodynamics, Lense-Thirring effect, and gravitational waves: Conclusions

-On the other hand, the presence of $\theta(t)$ has an effect on the propagation of gravitational waves too, leading to a modification of their dispersion relation which in turn influences the phase and group velocities of gravitational waves in a polarization-dependent way (birefringence).
+The presence of $\theta(t)$ has an effect on the propagation of gravitational waves too, leading to a modification of their dispersion relation which influences the phase and group velocities of gravitational waves in a polarization-dependent way (birefringence).
 Comparison to the reported bounds on the group velocity from the neutron star merger GW170817 allowed us to place an even stricter bound to the parameters of axion gravitodynamics, $|\ell\,\dot\theta| \,\lessapprox\, 2 \times 10^{-28}\,\text{GeV}$.
-Together with the already mentioned geodetic effects, the modified gravitational wave propagation can serve as observational signatures of Axion Gravitodynamics.
+Together with the Lense-Thirring effect, the modified gravitational wave propagation can serve as observational signatures of Axion Gravitodynamics.

 Although we have not discussed the dynamics of the field $\theta$, appealing to its (quintessential) axionic nature prompts us to interpret this as a bound on its decay constant $|f_\theta|>10^{28}|\dot\theta|\,\text{GeV}$.
 The decay constant for a quintessence field should be approximately equal to (and definitely not higher than) the reduced Planck mass $M_P\simeq 3\times 10^{18}\,\text{GeV}$ where quantum gravitational effects become relevant.
 Assuming that $f_\theta\lesssim M_P$ directly implies that $|\ell|\gtrsim M_P^{-1}$.
 This would mean that $|\dot\theta|\lesssim 6\times10^{-10}\text{GeV}^2$, a reasonable outcome given that to explain dark energy the kinetic energy of quintessence should be much lower than its potential energy.
 More detailed study on the dynamics of $\theta$ is required to test these statements more precisely.
 Finally, it would be interesting to explore the possibility of a field that is not spatially homogeneous.
 In that case, finding solutions to the field equations becomes more demanding and we plan to report on this in future work.